Zdministrator/DATEV-Toolbox/README.md

 ## License

-Distributed under the GNU GPL v3.
+Distributed under MIT License.
 See `LICENSE` for more information.

 ## Contact